bitlap/smt/README.md

     - It can be used with `@toString`.
 But `@builder` needs to be put in the back.
     - If there is no companion object, one will be generated to store the `builder` method and `Builder` class.

 > IDE support is not very good, a red prompt will appear, but the compilation is OK.
+It only for the fields in the primary constructor

 - Example